kabiiQ/BeatmapExporter/README.md

 If you are not familiar with Terminal, you may need to look up how to open Terminal in the specific folder you have downloaded BeatmapExporter into.

 Then, run the following command:
-`chmod +x osx-BeatmapExporter.app` - this marks osx-BeatmapExporter.app as executable so that you can run it.
+`chmod +x mac-BeatmapExporter.app` - this marks mac-BeatmapExporter.app as executable so that you can run it.

-Then, you can either run the program with `./osx-BeatmapExporter.app` from the same Terminal window or you can try just clicking the file now (though it may make you also allow it in Security settings if you click it)
+Then, you can either run the program with `./mac-BeatmapExporter.app` from the same Terminal window or you can try just clicking the file now (though it may make you also allow it in Security settings if you click it)

 Linux terminal commands have the same usage.